refractionPOINT/lce_doc/docs/yara.md

 [TOC]

 ## Overview
-The YARA job is designed to help you with all aspects of YARA scanning.
+The YARA service is designed to help you with all aspects of YARA scanning.
 It takes what is normally a manual piecewise process, provides a framework and automates it.

 Once configured, YARA scans can be run on demand for a particular endpoint or continuously in the background across your entire fleet.